Political positions of Vladimir Zhirinovsky: United States

 Zhirinovsky thought poorly of Bush's successor, Barack Obama, despite endorsing him in 2008.
 Zhirinovsky was known to have told obscene jokes and made derisive remarks about Obama.
 Zhirinovsky condemned the 2012 reelection of Obama, saying that it signaled the beginning of a "slow self-isolation" for the United States and that indicated that the United States would be "doomed to stagnation".
 In early 2014, Zhirinovsky suggested that Obama should divorce his wife Michelle so that he could become a more effective leader, arguing that national leaders should be celibate and focus only on their job.
 However, later that year, Zhirinovsky expressed admiration for Michelle Obama's focus on improving the nutrition in the lunches provided to students at American schools, and even expressed his interest in having a dialogue with Michelle Obama about the subject of school lunches and childhood nutrition.
 In 2014, he also argued that Barack Obama should be stripped of his Nobel Peace Prize.
 That same year he also threatened to attack Washington, D.C.

 Zhirinovsky was additionally friends with former Ku Klux Klan Grand Wizard David Duke, whom he once termed his "favourite American politician".

 During the 2016 US presidential election, Zhirinovsky actively supported Donald Trump as candidate.
 Trump was running against, and ultimately defeated Hillary Clinton, wife of former president Bill Clinton.
 Zhirinovsky had voiced his personal disdain for both Clintons since the early 1990s.
 Zhirinovsky's support of Trump was due to the fact that, in Russia, Trump was often compared with Zhirinovsky, mainly because of the similarity of their style of performance.
 Zhirinovsky said that he hoped to improve relations between the US and Russia if Trump became President.
 Zhirinovsky promised that, in the case of a Trump victory, he would drink champagne for him.
 After the victory of Donald Trump in the election, the Liberal Democratic Party organized a celebratory banquet for 100 thousand rubles (US$1.5 thousand).
 However, after the US missile strike on Syria in April 2017, Zhirinovsky said that Trump's foreign policy does not match the one his voters supported, and declared that he would drink champagne to celebrate a Trump impeachment.

+In his 2018 campaign, Zhirinovsky promised that he would be able to normalize relations with the United States.

 By the end of Trump's presidency, Zhirinovsky had soured on him.

-In his 2018 campaign, Zhirinovsky promised that he would be able to normalize relations with the United States.
+However, Zhirinovsky once again expressed support for Trump during the January 6 United States Capitol attack, stating, "Be brave Donald.
+We're with you, you'll get help from abroad."